sampaioroberto/PINTextFieldView/README.md

 In both functions, the values are the codes in the order it appears.

-## **NOTE:**: In PINTextFieldView the function becomeFirstResponder was overriden to call becomeFirstResponder to the first code text field.
+**NOTE:**: In PINTextFieldView the function becomeFirstResponder was overriden to call becomeFirstResponder to the first code text field.

 # Screenshots
 <img src="Screenshots/PINCodeViewExample.gif" width="400">

 ## Author

-ssampaio.roberto@gmail.com, ssampaio.roberto@gmail.com
+Roberto Sampaio, ssampaio.roberto@gmail.com

 ## License